Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 ![1_v4GuUlPEaVzo6gGZdJ4R6g (1) (Phone)](https://user-images.githubusercontent.com/4605611/141285502-7712225b-e2d8-4f1b-84bb-c0860eaefc64.jpeg)

 - Inputs and Outputs are Garbled Values i.e. 128 bits token indistinguishable from random with a secret semantic value of 0 or 1 only known by the nodes
-- Each Boolean operator is implemented in the circuit by an encrypted truth table, decrypted by its respective Garbled Values inputs
+- Each Boolean operator is implemented in the circuit by an encrypted truth table, decrypted by its respective Garbled Values inputs.

+In case you want more detailed on the topic:
 [Foundation of Garbled Circuits,   Viet Tung Hoang, B.S.
 (National University of Singapore) 2007 ](https://www.cs.fsu.edu/~tvhoang/thesis.pdf)

+#### GCF GC production pipeline overview